 - A measure's floor will not change by more than 33.3% in any given year.
 If the weighted average would cause the floor to rise or fall more than 33%, the floor will be artificially capped at 33.3%.
-For floors that are updated every two years, when a floor only changes by 33.3%, the floor will be updated annually until it reaches the calculated rate. - If there is a significant change in the measure used, (e.g., a change in formula for graduation rates, the state adopts a new state assessment) the floors will be readjusted to the 10th percentile of charter school performance for that new measure using only the year(s) when the new measure is applied and the results are publicly available.25 - When only two years of data are available as opposed to three years, the floor will be calculated based on the lowest 10th percentile over the past two years, where both years have 50% of the weight. - When one year of data is available, the floor will be calculated based on the lowest 10th percentile in that year.
+When a floor is capped at 33.3% change, it will be updated annually instead of every two years. - If there is a significant change in the measure used, (e.g., a change in formula for graduation rates, the state adopts a new state assessment) the floors will be readjusted to the 10th percentile of charter school performance for that new measure using only the year(s) when the new measure is applied and the results are publicly available.26 - When only two years of data are available as opposed to three years, the floor will be calculated based on the lowest 10th percentile over the past two years, where both years have 50% of the weight. - When one year of data is available, the floor will be calculated based on the lowest 10th percentile in that year.